 4.4.2.1 General

 The 5G-RTC architecture can be extended to add support for media processing in the edge.
-The extended architecture is an integration of the 5G-RTC architecture defined in TS 26.506 with the architecture for enabling Edge Applications defined in TS 23.558.
-The extended architecture is as shown in Figure 4.4.2-1.
+The extended architecture is an integration of the 5G-RTC architecture defined in TS 26.506 with the architecture for enabling Edge Applications defined in TS 23.558 and TS 26.501.

 The extended 5G-RTC architecture supports both client-driven as well as Application Function-driven management of the edge processing session.